enkelprifti98/metal-isometric-xepa/README.md

 Once your ISO is added to the VM SATA CDROM, you can start up the VM by clicking on the the left corner monitor icon to show the graphical video console and click on the play icon to power on the virtual machine.

 ![virt-manager-start-xepa-vm](/images/virt-manager-start-xepa-vm.png)

+The VM should start booting from the ISO image and you can proceed with the rest of the [Operating System installation](#install-the-operating-system).

 #### Manual Instructions